-Bryan is a third-year student in the PsydD program and is currently an adjunct professor teaching Abnormal Psychology.
+Bryan is a fourth-year student in the PsydD program and is currently an adjunct professor teaching Abnormal Psychology.
 He graduated with a BA in Psychology from Rutgers University and a master’s in clinical psychology from Montclair State University.
 After graduating with his masters, he worked as a Clinical Team Lead for a Mental Health Crisis Intervention Program.
 Bryan’s research interest includes protective factors associated with adverse childhood experiences.
 He currently is an extern at Rikers Island providing individual and group therapy to clients with serious mental illness.

 As part of the Culture and Resilience Team, Bryan has participated on a project exploring the relationship between racial Microaggressions and Clinical Symptomatology in Ethnic Minority College Students with Christopher Watkins, Keshani Perera, and Fernanda Moura.
 He has provided group therapy to recently immigrated Latinx youths from Paterson, NJ.